amazon-connect/amazon-connect-streams/Documentation.md

          * terminate when the connected contact is closed.
          * WARNING: NOT PROPERLY TERMINATING THE CUSTOMVIEW WITH CONNECT.CORE.TERMINATECUSTOMVIEW() BEFORE DESTROYING YOUR IFRAME CONTEXT WILL CAUSE THE CUSTOMVIEW TO COUNT AGAINST YOUR CHAT CONCURRENCY UNTIL IT IS TERMINATED BY THE DEFAULT CHAT OR CUSTOMVIEW FLOW TIMEOUT.
          *
+         * deduplicate (boolean, default: true): Controls whether Amazon Connect deduplicates CustomView instantiations within the same contact context.
+         *  - When true: Enables deduplication of CustomViews apps per contact lifecycle phase.
+         *   - The system deduplicates guide instances based on the contact’s current state (“CONNECTING”, “CONNECTED”, “ACW”, etc), or defaults to “DEFAULT” if the state is unavailable.
+In practice, the hook used to instantiate the guide (e.g. contact.onACW, contact.onConnected, etc.) determines the deduplication key.
+This ensures that only one guide instance is shown per contact per state.
+Deduplication is scoped to the agent’s unique offer of the current contact, so even if the same customer initiates multiple contacts, each offer is treated independently.
+         * - When false: Deduplication is bypassed entirely by providing a special identifier to the iframe context.
+         *   - A fresh guide is rendered on every initApp call, regardless of contact state
+         *   - Use this when you want to forcefully show a new guide even if another was already shown in that contact context
+         *
          * terminateCustomViewOptions (TerminateCustomViewOptions): Options around controlling the iframe's resolution behavior when disableAutoDestroy is true.
          *  - resolveIframe (boolean): Whether to deconstruct the application iframe and clear its id in the AppRegistry, freeing the namespace of the applications id.
 Default true.
          * -  timeout (number): Timeout in ms. The amount of time to wait for the DOM to resolve and clear the iframe if resolveIframe is true.
 Default 5000.